AG-Schumann/doberview2/README.md

 # doberview2
-A NodeJS-based web frontend for Doberman v5
+A NodeJS-based web frontend for Doberman v6

 ## Setup

-`npm install` probably to start, it's been a while since I did this.
+  * `git clone` this repository on your server.

-You'll also need to set a few environment variables:
+  * `cd doberview2` and run `npm install` inside the repository to install required packages .

-- `DOBERVIEW_HOST`: the hostname of the machine that hosts the website
+## Configuration
-- `DOBERVIEW_PORT`: the port number that the website should listen on
+  * Copy the file `doberview2/config/config.js.example` to `doberview2/config/config.js`.
-- `DOBERVIEW_EXPERIMENT`: the name of the experiment this instance works for.
-Should match things in Doberman.
+  * Either fill in the required configuration values or set the given environment variables.

-- `DOBERVIEW_AUTH_DB`: the database in MongoDB to authorize against.
-Uses `admin` if unspecified.
+## Start
-- `DOBERVIEW_MONGO_URI`: the URI to connect to mongo.
-Should look like `mongodb://{username}:{password}@{host}:{port}`.
-Do not add `/{auth_db}`.
+  * run `npm start` or `node app.js` to start  the website on your configured port.